-Before you even begin building it’s very important to be sure of where your property line exists.
+Before you begin building, locate your property line.
 You’ll want to build inside of the line (on your side) of the property line.
-Some states have strict guidelines about bordering with fence so it’s a prudent measure to check with your state or county to make sure there aren’t special guidelines you need to follow.
+Some states have strict guidelines about bordering with fences.
+Check your state or county to make sure there aren’t special guidelines in your area.

 Basic Overview of Steps

-Setting the Posts – The posts are the foundation of the fence and if the posts aren’t set correctly, your fence will never be stable or long-lasting.
-There are different posts, including corner posts, brace/slave posts and line posts.
+Setting the Posts – The posts are the foundation of the fence.
+If the posts aren’t set correctly, your fence will never be stable or long-lasting.
+There are different posts, including corner posts, brace posts and line posts.
 Properly setting your posts in the ground (whether metal or treated wood) is critical to having the sturdiest fence possible.

-Stretching the Wire – Creating a straight and taut wire will determine if your fence is effective or not.
+Stretching the Wire – Creating a straight and taut wire is essential.
 Too loose and livestock will go under or simply through the fence.
-They can also become entangled which is dangerous to them.
-Using a fence stretcher will ensure the proper tightness for your wire and the ultimate stability of your fence.
+Livestock can also become entangled, which is dangerous.
+Using a fence stretcher will ensure proper tightness and the ultimate stability of your fence.

-Attaching Wire - This is an important step but different when attaching wire to wooden or metal posts.
+Attaching Wire - This is an important step.
 Staples are often used for wood whereas fasteners are used for wire and insulators for electric fences.
-Making sure the fasteners are tight and secure is the last important step to have a tight, secure fence that can last for years (sometimes up to 40 or 50!)
+Make sure the fasteners are tight and secure.